Appeal for Zoning Decision

 The counter clockwise operation of a vehicle around an object or structure.

-Any area or space set aside within a roadway for the exclusive use of pedestrian and which has been indicated by signs, lines or markings, having the written approval of the Department of Public Works, Commonwealth of Massachusetts.
+Any area or space set aside within a roadway for the exclusive use of pedestrian and which has been indicated by signs, lines or markings, having the written approval of the Commonwealth of Massachusetts Department of Transportation.